mantidproject/mantid/docs/source/release/v3.11.0/index.rst

 Mantid, and we would like to thank all of our beta testers for their time and effort helping us to make this another reliable version of Mantid.

-Throughout the Mantid project we put a lot of effort into ensuring Mantid is a robust and reliable product.
 Thank you to everyone that has reported any issues to us.
 Please keep on reporting any problems you have, or crashes that occur on our `forum`_.